duybeobn1/PostureHumanoid/README.md

 The available models are also stored in *src/data/Dance*.

 Our pretrained models are :
+- *DanceGenGAN_256_256.pth* : our most up-to-date GAN version, with attention mechanism and skip-connections, the update skeleton version and self.image_size = 256
-- *DanceGenGAN.pth* : our most up-to-date GAN version, with attention mechanism and skip-connections
+- *DanceGenGAN.pth* : our previous GAN version, with attention mechanism and skip-connections only.
 - *DanceGenGAN (without Attention).pth* : 1st version of this GAN model, without attention mechanism
 - *DanceGenVanillaFromSke26.pth* : model compatible with the *"GenVanillaNN.py"* file